 Friends, I continue to believe that by God’s grace, we can muster the resilience, kindness, and determination to do what needs to be done to navigate this pandemic.
 As followers of Jesus, we can and should lead in promoting public health, furthering the common good, and caring for the well-being of others.
 When we act out of love for neighbor and care for our community, we offer a powerful witness to the grace of God in Jesus Christ.
 We allow the light of epiphany to shine more brightly in our world.

 Michigan Area Bishop

 - Pray for all those affected by COVID-19, including the health professionals working to contain the virus and treat to those impacted.

 - If your health allows, agree to receive a vaccine and any boosters that are necessary.

 - When in public, stay at least 6 feet from others, indoor or outside.

-- Wear a mask to prevent infection of others.
+- Wear a mask to prevent infection of others, particularly indoors.

-- If you or a family member is sick, may have been directly exposed to the virus or have traveled to a high-alert area (currently South Korea, Iran, Italy, Japan), please follow the CDC guidelines and refrain from attending church services during the 14-day incubation period and instead worship with us online.
+- If you or a family member is sick, may have been directly exposed to the virus, please follow the CDC guidelines and refrain from attending church services during the 14-day incubation period and instead worship with us online.

 - Mail a check in, or electronically share your weekly gifts with your church.